The Best Gifts for Supply Chains: Resilience and Agility

 Holiday celebrations are wrapping up.
 The holiday shopping season started months ago as retailers attempted to lengthen the traditional eight-week shopping window.
 Black Friday sales were launched before Halloween hoping shoppers would place online orders sooner and avoid a deluge of bottlenecks that could clog and disrupt shipping channels in the weeks leading to the holidays.
 Traditional brick-and-mortar retailers also started holiday sales early, trying to attract in-person buyers to stores sooner to prevent typical Black Friday-sized crowds from forming around stores during the global COVID-19 pandemic.

-Businesses that optimized sales and fulfillment during this holiday season stand to capitalize on shifting loyalties, resulting in growth of the future and present sales.
-By using Vanguard’s Predictive Planning Platform™, demand and supply planners are able to account not only for seasonality but also unique events, such as COVID-19, as well as the shift in demand that occurs once the holiday season ends.
+Businesses that optimized sales and fulfillment during this holiday season stand to capitalize on shifting loyalties, resulting in future and present sales growth.
+By using Vanguard’s Predictive Planning Platform™, demand and supply planners can account not only for seasonality but also for unique events, such as COVID-19, as well as the shift in demand that occurs once the holiday season ends.

 Black Friday and Cyber Monday are the peak season for supply chain planning and often cause disruptions in the supply chain.
 As retailers strive to create a seamless omnichannel experience during a pandemic, it is near impossible to create a supply chain with flawless performances with spreadsheets alone.

 If the current pandemic has taught us anything, hinging supply chain success on exact predictions of the future is often of no use.
 With foundational improvements to forecast accuracy, supply chain leaders are enabled to focus on building plans that are resilient to variability, plans that cope well with uncertainty, and laser-focused plans, not on the accuracy but on attaining business objectives.